carbonblack/cbapi-python/docs/index.rst

 API Documentation
 -----------------

-Once you have read the User Guide, youc an view `examples on GitHub <https://github.com/carbonblack/cbapi-python/tree/master/examples>`_ or try writing code of your own.
+Once you have read the User Guide, you can view `examples on GitHub <https://github.com/carbonblack/cbapi-python/tree/master/examples>`_ or try writing code of your own.
 You can use the full API documentation below to see all the methods available in CBAPI and unlock the full functionality of the SDK.